ArminJo/Talkie/README.md

 - As **default** both inverted and not inverted outputs are enabled to **increase volume** if speaker is attached between them.
 - The library uses Timer 1 and Timer 2 on ATmega328, so libraries like Tone, Servo, analogWrite(), and some other libraries cannot be used while speaking.
 - After a call to `say...()` you can use `tone()` again.
-- To use Servo `write()` after a call to say... you must `detach()` and `attach()` the servo before first `write()` in order to initialize the timer again for Servo.
+- using [Sloeber]ervo `write()` after a call to say... you must `detach()` and `attach()` the servo before first `write()` in order to initialize the timer again for Servo.
 - If you want to use **SPI** functions on ATmega328 **while Talkie is speaking**, then disable Talkies usage of pin 11 by `Talkie Voice(true, false);` instead of `Talkie Voice;` **or** `Voice.doNotUseInvertedOutput();`.
 - Porting to ATtinys is not possible, since they lack the hardware multiplication. ( Believe me, I tried it! )
 - I use the speakers from old earphones or headphones, which have approximately 16 to 32 Ohm, directly without a series resistor on my ATmegas.
 The headphone speaker tend to be much louder, especially when they stay in their original housings.
-If you do not connect the speaker between non inverted and inverted output, you must use a capacitor of 1 to 10 uF do block the DC current.
+If you do not connect the speaker between non inverted and inverted output, you must use a series capacitor of 1 to 10 uF do block the DC current.
+Look for the right polarity.
 The AC current is proportional to the rectance of the speaker, not its resistance in Ohm, and it is between 10 and 40 mA.
-The latter is definitely out of specification for ATmegas but quite loud - what you hear is what you supply- and running for hours on my desk.
-If you are not sure, just use a piezo speaker.
+The latter is definitely out of specification for ATmegas but quite loud -what you hear is what you supply- and running for hours on my desk.
+If you are not sure, just use a piezo speaker or a power amplifier.

 ## Own vocabulary
 To create LPC data you can use the [python_wizard](https://github.com/ptwz/python_wizard) like described [here](https://youtu.be/KQseCA0nftI) or the [BlueWizard](https://github.com/patrick99e99/BlueWizard) for Mac OS X.